 "The questions that we ask now are actually weaker questions," explained Yen, who noted that questions scientific during research and development often fail to look at the world through a DEI lens.
 Without that lens, key pieces of information are left out.
 The result?
 Problems like voice recognition software that can't pick up higher-pitched female voices, and facial recognition software that fails to see darker-skinned faces.

 “There was a time [when] voice recognition systems literally could not hear female voices. … You are both metaphorically and literally silenced.”

 Scientists and engineers occupy pivotal roles in either perpetuating or interrupting the inequalities embedded in the world around us.
 When STEM students are taught to see through a DEI lens, it changes which problems are addressed and how solutions are optimized to be truly inclusive.

-While U.S. institutions of higher education continue to struggle to create diverse, equitable, and inclusive environments, intentional efforts, such as those made by the University of Michigan, show promise.
+While U.S. institutions of higher education continue to struggle to create diverse, equitable, and inclusive environments, intentional efforts — such as those made by U-M — show promise.

 Where Colleges' DEI Intentions Fall Short

 Thanks in part to colleges' recruiting efforts, enrollment numbers indicate improvements in diversity.
-But the graduation gap, particularly among underrepresented students who declared STEM majors, persists.
+But the graduation gap, particularly among Black students who declared STEM majors, persists.

 Diversity is only partially addressed when colleges focus on recruitment, rather than climate and retention.
-Berhe says DEI priorities must include "a reimagined mentoring structure" that allows multiple faculty members to support minority students as they learn and face different challenges.
+Berhe says DEI priorities must include "a reimagined mentoring structure" that allows multiple faculty members to support Black and brown students as they learn and face different challenges.